-peaks at higher frequencies.
-Similar, we have clear indications for a shallow, structural variation causing a temporal change in the HVSRs at 5 out of 11 seismic stations and short-term HVSR peaks at two more stations during days of low wind speed that can be attributed to the permafrost active layer (Fig. 7).
-The gliding frequency peaks are consistent with a realistic active layer thawing process starting in beginning of June and reaching consistently with the modeling results a thaw depth of about 2 m and
+Nevertheless, despite of these observations, we find clear indications for a temporal change in the HVSRs at 5 out of 11 seismic stations that can be attributed to the permafrost active layer (Fig. 7).
+The gliding frequency peaks are consistent with a realistic active layer thawing process starting in beginning of June and reaching consistently with the modeling results a thaw

-- 5 S-wave velocities between 0.15-0.25 km s-1 at the end of the summer.
-The best example is station BRA2 where a peak emerges in May at 46 Hz (probably underestimated because of the anti-aliasing filter) from a flat HVSR curve measured in April (Fig. 4d).
+- 10 depth of about 2 m and S-wave velocities between 0.15-0.25 km s-1 at the end of the summer.
+The best example is station BRA2 where a peak emerges in May at 46 Hz (probably underestimated because of the anti-aliasing filter) from a flat HVSR curvespectrum measured in April (Fig. 4d).
 Subsequently, the peak frequency decreases to 38 Hz in June, 33 Hz in July, and 22 Hz in August.
-Furthermore, HVSR peak amplitude ratios lay in the range of the modeled values.
-BRA2 was located at the eastern foot of a small hill, probably shielding the instrument more efficiently from wind coming dominantly from West.
-Hence, our results suggest that HVSRs can - 10 indeed be used to monitor the thawing-freezing cycle in permafrost, given that a careful analysis of the temporal variability has been carried out as pointed out above.
-However, more calibration experiments are necessary to relate peak frequency directly to thaw depth and soil properties, as well as to identify preferable sites for such measurements.
+Furthermore, HV peak amplitude ratios lay in the range of the modeled values.
+Hence, our results suggest that HVSRs can indeed be used to monitor the thawing-freezing cycle in permafrost, given that a careful analysis of the temporal - 15 variability has been carried out as pointed out above.
+However, more calibration experiments are necessary to relate peak frequency directly to thaw depth and soil properties.